 You can think of 6 types of happiness based on how they contribute to your well-being.

 - Eudaimonic well-being (Eudaimonia): Focuses on self-realization, meaning and purpose, and quality of functioning in life.
 High Eudaimonic well-being typically means better life satisfaction.

 - Hedonic well-being: Focuses on gratification, pleasure, and pain avoidance.
 High hedonic well-being means a person has short-term happiness and pleasure.

 - Psychological well-being: Focuses on personal mastery, autonomy, personal growth, positive relationships, meaning, and self-acceptance.
 High psychological well-being contributes to long-term happiness.

-- Psychological richness: Focuses on variety of interesting and perspective-changing experiences.
+- Psychological richness: Focuses on a variety of interesting and perspective-changing experiences.
 Higher psychological richness is an important part of a good life with less boredom, more memorable experiences, and excitement.

-There is a simple theory called the PERMA model of well-being which summarizes factors that contribute to happiness, life satisfaction, and improved quality of life.
-It is built by one of the most notable contributors in positive psychology – Martin Seligman.
+There is a simple theory called the PERMA model of well-being, which summarizes factors that contribute to happiness, life satisfaction, and improved quality of life.
+One of the most notable contributors to positive psychology – Martin Seligman – created it.

-- P – Positive Emotion: How often you experience positive feelings like joy, satisfaction, contentment, etc.
+- P – Positive Emotion: How often do you experience positive feelings like joy, satisfaction, contentment, etc.?

-- R – Relationships: The strength and quality of relationships that make you feel good and satisfied.
+- R – Relationships: What is the strength and quality of relationships that make you feel good and satisfied?

-- M – Meaning and Purpose: How you connect with the world, find a sense of meaning & develop a broad vision to live a fulfilling life.
+- M – Meaning and Purpose: How do you connect with the world, find a sense of meaning & develop a broad vision to live a fulfilling life?

-- A – Accomplishment: How strongly you feel you have proudly accomplished something valuable and meaningful in life.
+- A – Accomplishment: How strongly do you feel you have proudly accomplished something valuable and meaningful in life?